The Hunting Ground: Content

 The Hunting Ground presents multiple students who were sexually assaulted at their college campuses, and say that college administrators either ignored them or required that they navigate a complex academic bureaucracy to have their claims addressed.
-The film shows that many college officials were more concerned by minimizing rape statistics for their universities than by the welfare of the students, and contains interviews with college administrators who state that they were pressured into suppressing rape cases.
-The film chiefly criticized actions (or lack thereof) by university administrations, including Harvard, the University of North Carolina at Chapel Hill, Amherst College, and Notre Dame, but it also examines fraternities such as Sigma Alpha Epsilon, colloquially referred by some as “Sexual Assault Expected”.
+The film shows that many college officials were more concerned by minimizing rape statistics for their universities than by the welfare of the students and contains interviews with college administrators who state that they were pressured into suppressing rape cases.
+The film chiefly criticized actions (or lack thereof) by university administrations, including Harvard, the University of North Carolina at Chapel Hill, Amherst College and Notre Dame but it also examines fraternities such as Sigma Alpha Epsilon, colloquially referred by some as “Sexual Assault Expected”.

 The narrative features Andrea Pino and Annie Clark, students at the University of North Carolina, who became campus anti-rape activists after being assaulted.
 In response to what they saw as an inadequate response from the university, they filed a Title IX complaint against The University of North Carolina on January 16, 2013 (along with three other students), and co-founded the group End Rape on Campus.

-As well as talking to women who share how they were victims of both rapists and unsympathetic university officials, the filmmakers interviewed students, parents, and administrators.
+As well as talking to women who share how they were victims of both rapists and unsympathetic university officials, the filmmakers interviewed students, parents and administrators.
 The Hunting Ground also includes a conversation with a former Notre Dame police officer who criticized how rape cases were handled at that institution.
 The officer spoke of a case where he was not allowed to question a student accused of rape, a Notre Dame football player, at any time that student was on athletic department property.
 The Hunting Ground also includes testimony from male victims of sexual assault.
 Producer Amy Ziering stated the filmmakers, "felt it was important to show men and women.
 For men it's often harder to speak up because there is a social stigma associated with rape.
 Many male victims were feeling ashamed."

-A section of the film is focused on Jameis Winston, the former star quarterback for the Florida State Seminoles football team, former quarterback of the Tampa Bay Buccaneers, and quarterback for the New Orleans Saints, and the accusation of sexual assault against him while at Florida State.
+A section of the film is focused on Jameis Winston, the former star quarterback for the Florida State Seminoles football team and newly drafted quarterback of the Tampa Bay Buccaneers and the accusation of sexual assault against him while at Florida State.
 His accuser, Erica Kinsman, publicly discusses the incident for the first time after Jameis Winston refused to speak about the incident.

 The filmmakers feature experts who say that most rapes are committed by a small number of repeat offenders.
-Director Kirby Dick stated that less than eight percent of the population is responsible for more than ninety percent of all sexual assaults.
-Producer Amy Ziering said that "our failure as a society to apprehend perpetrators leaves criminals at large who are savvy and experienced, and able to continue to commit these crimes with impunity."
+Director Kirby Dick stated that less than eight percent of the population is responsible for more than 90 percent of all sexual assaults.
+Producer Amy Ziering said that "our failure as a society to apprehend perpetrators leaves criminals at large who are savvy and experienced and able to continue to commit these crimes with impunity."

 Senator Kirsten Gillibrand (D-NY) makes a brief appearance in the film.